 - The first is where one has an informal settlement and there are informal layouts.
 These layouts are usually developed by the community and are not approved by government in any way. - In the second stage a semi-formal layout is developed and approved.
 This could be, for example, a re-blocked layout that has been developed in consultation between the community and the municipality and is approved by both.
 The layout is recorded in an electronic data base with geo-referenced coordinates for corners of plots and access routes.
 The layout is not however submitted to the Surveyor General and no General Plan is approved.
-It is advisable that, as part of the municipal by-law governing the development of re-blocked layouts, special consideration be given to the creation of appropriate zoning categories (such as an informal settlement overlay zone) that makes it possible for people to live in re-blocked layouts.

-• The third stage of the layout formalisation process is when land surveyors, town planners, conveyancers and others get involved and convert semi-formal layouts into formal layouts.
+It is advisable that, as part of the municipal by-law governing the development of re-blocked layouts, special consideration be given to the creation of appropriate zoning categories (such as an incremental settlement overlay zone) that makes it possible for people to live in approved zones within re-blocked layouts. - The third stage of the layout formalisation process is when land surveyors, town planners, conveyancers and others get involved and convert semi-formal layouts into formal layouts.
 A formal layout is one that has been approved by the Surveyor General who creates registered erven and for which a deeds register has been opened in the Deeds Office.
 Zoning categories are then also attached to each erf indicating what activities can be undertaken on the erf.
 Each erven also has a clear owner who has the title deeds to the erf.
 This could be the municipality or the occupier of the land if the land has been transferred, through the conveyancing process, to the person living on the land.

-Table 1 below provides a summary comparison between the three settlement types of informal, semi-formal and formal and what implications for layout plans, services, tenure and top structures these settlement types have.
+The table below provides a summary comparison between the three settlement types of informal, semi-formal and formal and what implications for layout plans, land use, services, tenure and top structures these settlement types have.

-Table 1: Comparison of informal, semi-formal and formal settlements issue A. Informal settlement B. Semi-formal settlement C. Formal settlement 1.
+Issue A. Informal settlement B. Semi-informal settlement C. Formal settlement 1.
 Layout No layout recognised by government.
 Could have community layout.
 Layout (with plots and access routes, etc.) approved by community and municipality.
 Not approved by and registered with the Surveyor General.
 Layout with erven and roads approved by the municipality with general plan approved by surveyor general's office.
 A township (or deeds) register opened at the deeds office.
-2. Services No services or very minimal services provided.
-At least a basic minimum level of services provided, e.g. communal toilets and standpipes, minimum storm water management, pre- payment electricity per house, regular communal refuse collection, etc. Water, sanitation, electricity, and refuse collection per plot.
+2. Land use Existing base zone on which the informal settlement is located.
+Incremental settlement zone created especially for semiformal settlements, allowing interim top structures and less restrictive development controls (e.g. building lines only on outer boundaries).
+'Normal' residential zone applicable for that area that specifies building line and other development controls per registered erf.
+3. Services No services or very minimal services provided.
+At least a interim minimum level of services provided, e.g. communal toilets and standpipes, minimum storm water management, prepayment electricity per house, regular communal refuse collection, etc. Water, sanitation, electricity, and refuse collection per plot.
 Improved roads and storm water.
-3. Tenure No to very little tenure security.
+4. Tenure No to very little tenure security.
 Could have local community managed occupation registers.
-Interim or administrative tenure recognition (e.g. pre- payment electrical card as 'proof' of occupation).
+Interim or administrative tenure recognition (e.g. prepayment electrical card as 'proof' of occupation).
 Individual title deeds, formal rental agreement.
-4. House Temporary structure not approved by anyone.
+5. House Temporary structure not approved by anyone.
 Either temporary structure not approved by anyone or house built according to building plan approved by the municipality.
 Formal house approved by government.
 Could have an informal house (but this would need to be rectified over time).